Lviv: Architecture

 Lviv's historic churches, buildings and relics date from the 13th century to the early 20th century (Polish and Austro-Hungarian rule).
 In recent centuries Lviv was spared some of the invasions and wars that destroyed other Ukrainian cities.
 Its architecture reflects various European styles and periods.
 After the fires of 1527 and 1556 Lviv lost most of its gothic-style buildings but it retains many buildings in renaissance, baroque and the classic styles.
 There are works by artists of the Vienna Secession, Art Nouveau and Art Deco.

-The buildings have many stone sculptures and carvings, particularly on large doors, which are hundreds of years old.
+The buildings have multiple stone sculptures and carvings, particularly on large doors, which are hundreds of years old.
 The remains of old churches dot the central cityscape.
 Some three- to five-storey buildings have hidden inner courtyards and grottoes in various states of repair.
 Some cemeteries are of interest: for example, the Lychakivskiy Cemetery where the Polish elite was buried for centuries.
 Leaving the central area the architectural style changes radically as Soviet-era high-rise blocks dominate.
 In the centre of the city, the Soviet era is reflected mainly in a few modern-style national monuments and sculptures.